Scryfox/Basic_Nasm_Tools/README.md

 An important note is that this assembler using 32-bit nasm, thus you should use the 32-bit library.
 Also, you will need to copy and paste text from the library into the text window, as you do not have access to the current working directory of the system.
 * **Linux/Mac**
 If you are operating on a linux or mac operating system, nasm installation instructions can be found [here](http://ubuntusoftwareinstall.blogspot.com/2017/07/install-nasm-on-ubuntu-1604.html) for linux (ubuntu), [here](http://macappstore.org/nasm/) for mac.

+  Once you have nasm installed, including a library is as easy as moving the library file to the same directory as your code, and adding **_%include "LIBRARY_NAME"_**, where LIBRARY_NAME is simply the name of the library you wish to use.
 ### Resources
 The following resources have been of great help to me in learning nasm, and I hope they are just as helpful to you.

-* [x64 Linux Assembly Textbook](https://github.com/Scryfox/Basic_Nasm_Tools/64_Bit_Intel_Assembly_Language_Programming_for_Linux.pdf) - Textbook for x64 assembly, though very helpful for 32-bit as well.
+* [x64 Linux Assembly Textbook](https://github.com/Scryfox/Basic_Nasm_Tools/blob/master/64_Bit_Intel_Assembly_Language_Programming_for_Linux.pdf) - Textbook for x64 assembly, though very helpful for 32-bit as well.
 Mainly, just remember that registers start with _e_ rather than _r_ in 32-bit assembly.

 * [The Art of Picking Registers](http://www.swansontec.com/sregisters.html) - While not necessary, I highly recommend taking a bit of time and reading this post, it sheds quite a bit of light on how to use the various registers most efficiently, and helps make sense of why certain instructions behave the way they do.